ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 The `Random Mineral` and `Random Locality` search options run a PHP script that generates a pseudorandom query.

 ### Downloading the full Mindat database

-The current footprint of the total Mindat database is (?)GB.
+The current footprint of the total Mindat database is measurable in gigabytes.
+While it is lighter than having all of those geomaterials in a backback, there are still considerations of storage and data handling that must be undertaken.